sergiusens/snappy-docs/core/store.md

 ### Developer namespace

-You'll choose a unique developer namespace as part of the store account creation process.
-This namespace will represent you as a publisher in the store and you won't be able to change it afterwards.
+You'll choose a unique developer namespace as part of the account creation process.
+This namespace will represent you as a publisher in the Snap Store and you won't be able to change it afterwards.

 ### Naming